PMS Vs. Pregnancy Symptoms: Differences And Similarities

 Some symptoms are specific to pregnancy and might not show in case of a nearing period or PMS.

 1. Changes in cervical mucus: One of the common indications of ovulation is changes in the cervical mucus.
-If a woman has conceived, then the mucus becomes white, milky, and is thin.
-It could be sticky, as well (17).
+If a woman has conceived, then the cervical mucus in early pregnancy becomes white, milky, and thin.
+It could be sticky, as well (18).

 protip_icon Quick fact

 It is essential to know the right reason behind your symptoms, as that would help determine whether or not you are pregnant.
-The best way to find the difference between PMS and pregnancy symptoms is to take a home pregnancy test in case your period is delayed.
+The best way to find the difference between PMS and the first month of pregnancy symptoms is to take a home pregnancy test in case your period is delayed.

 When Should You See A Doctor?